joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 This was the first mainstream attempt I saw to raise the abstraction level beyond threads, locks, and events, to something more approachable: concurrent collections, [fork/join](http://gee.cs.oswego.edu/dl/papers/fj.pdf), and more.
 It also brought the industry closer to some of the beautiful concurrent programming languages in academia.
 These efforts were a huge influence on us.
-I especially admired how academia and indstry partnered closely to bring decades' worth of knowledge to the table, and explicitly [sought to emulate]( http://www.cs.washington.edu/events/colloquia/search/details?id=768) this approach in the years to come.
+I especially admired how academia and industry partnered closely to bring decades' worth of knowledge to the table, and explicitly [sought to emulate]( http://www.cs.washington.edu/events/colloquia/search/details?id=768) this approach in the years to come.